 The importance of reducing the gender pay gap transcends productivity gains and economic prosperity.
 Reducing the gap will improve equality in the workplace.
-This is – and continues to be – a shared responsibility of government, business, its leaders, and its workforce.

 Despite significant advances in lifting women’s participation in the labour force and women’s pay across industries, and an increased recognition of the value of diversity in the workplace, the gender pay gap continues to persist.
 In Australia, the gender pay gap, based on full-time average weekly earnings, has fluctuated between 14 per cent and 19 per cent over the past 20 years, based on gender pay gap data published by the Australian Bureau of Statistics (ABS).